sanjayg99/bfx/README.md

 # BFX RPC Commands
-RPC commands are used to interact with a running instance of bfxd or bfx-Qt.
-They are used via the command line with bfxd, or via the bfx-Qt Debug Console.
+RPC commands are used to interact with a running instance of bfxd or BFX-Qt.
+They are used via the command line with bfxd, or via the BFX-Qt Debug Console.

 ```
 addmultisigaddress <nrequired> <'["key","key"]'> [account]